Basement Window Air Conditioning- What are the Options?

 Can air conditioning make you sick?

-Yes, if not properly maintained, AC can circulate dust, mold, and other allergens that can cause respiratory issues, including sore throats.
+Yes.
+If not maintained properly, AC units can circulate dust, mold, and other allergens that may cause sore throats, coughing, sneezing, or respiratory issues.

 How can I prevent getting a sore throat from my AC?

-Keep indoor humidity levels balanced, regularly clean your AC unit, and consider using a humidifier to add moisture back into the air.
+Maintain indoor humidity between 30–50%, clean or replace AC filters regularly, and consider using a humidifier to reintroduce moisture into the air.

 What humidity level should I maintain indoors to avoid AC-related sore throats?